 I became a Governor at Carr Hill 32 years ago, starting as a Parent Governor, then continuing as a Community Governor.
 I am currently the Chairman of Governors, as well as being Chairman of Pupils, Curriculum and Standards.
 My 3 children attended the School, followed by 2 of my Grandchildren, one of which is currently in year 8.
 I am a local Councillor, being a Town Councillor for Medlar with Wesham and Fylde Borough Councillor for the same ward.
 I am also involved in many community activities in the area.
 I am always concerned that Carr Hill High School delivers the best opportunities possible for all our young people and work to that aim.

 I joined the governing body at Carr Hill as a Co-opted Governor in 2018.
 Born in Lytham, originally from Kirkham, and having lived in Lancashire all my life, I am committed to supporting Carr Hill High School to provide the very best education for the young people of the area.
-I am currently Assistant Principal, Vocational at The Blackpool Sixth Form College and have worked in education for the past 21 years.
-Initially I taught vocational travel and tourism and hospitality at Runshaw College and progressed to Head of Vocational Studies, responsible for curriculum quality and pastoral care.
-I am committed to supporting within education and whilst my children were young, alongside a group of parents, I set up and managed a very successful out-of-school facility at their primary school in a voluntary capacity.
-I am proud to have been in my current role at Blackpool Sixth for the past 4 years and am principally responsible for the quality of vocational education and the quality assurance of teaching and learning across this Ofsted rated, outstanding college.
-I am passionate about enabling young people to fulfill their dreams through success in qualifications and, just as importantly, the development of life and employability skills.
+I am currently Vice Principal - Curriculum at The Blackpool Sixth Form College and have worked in education for the past 23 years.
+Previously a teacher, I have experience in managing curriculum and the quality of teaching, learning and assessment and for pastoral care in the sixth form/FE sector and setting up and running a successful out-of-school facility in a primary school.
+I am proud to have been in my current role at Blackpool Sixth for the past 6 years and am principally responsible for the quality of vocational education and for the admissions, schools liaison and marketing department at this Ofsted rated, outstanding college.
+I am passionate about enabling young people to fulfil their dreams through success in qualifications and, just as importantly, the development of life and employability skills.
 At Carr Hill I sit on the School Improvement Plan Committee and Pupils, Curriculum and Standards Committee and look forward to using the skills I have developed over the years for the benefit of the school community.

 Mr R Gomery